Bentley Bentayga Hybrid engines, drive & performance

 You only really feel the weight of the Bentayga when decelerating hard: the iron brakes have to work hard to keep the bulk of vehicle in check.

 One disappointment is the ride quality: the Bentayga copes well overall, although on some broken surfaces the car will judder to the point it can be felt through the seats.
-We’ve yet to drive the Hybrid in the UK, so we’ll reserve judgement until we’ve had the chance to put it to the test on our rougher surfaces.

 Drivers can tailor the suspension to meet their needs and tastes, with the characteristics changing when flicking through the Bentley, Comfort, Sport and Custom modes.
 The suspension can also be raised when greater ground clearance is required.